Although building an effective member engagement strategy to keep members engaged can feel challenging, it’s not as complicated as it may seem.

 Most associations host a handful of in-person events throughout the year and several virtual events.
 It can be challenging to make virtual events engaging, so try making your online meet-ups interactive by:

 - Doing live polls.
-Let members influence your online events by launching polls and surveys members can respond to during the event.
+Let members influence your online events by launching polls and surveys that members can respond to during the event.
 Gauge their opinion or familiarity on a topic, ask questions, prompt them to share ideas, or gather the topics they’d like the event to cover.

 - Having active moderators.
 Your association should always have moderators in your events’ live chat.
 Direct these moderators to not just screen comments that don’t reflect your values but also to actively engage members by asking questions, highlighting insightful comments, and sparking conversations.